sjbrown/1kfa/mod_guide_gm.md

 ### 3. Set Expectations

-Using your knowledge of the rules, read the list and call out any potential conflicts between circled titles and the rules.
+The GM will read the list and call out any potential conflicts between circled titles and the rules.

 Will the players expect their characters to pull off the same feats and use the same powers of the chosen touchstones?